celo-org/docs/blog/07-01-23-how-to-build-car-marketplace-dapp-with-react/how-to-build-car-marketplace-dapp-with-react.md

     }
 ```

-The `sellCar` function is a public function because we need it to be accessed outside the contract.
+The `sellCar` function is public because you need it to be accessed outside the contract.

-The function will use the require function to make sure that the sender of this transaction is actually the owner of the car if not return an error.
+The function will use the require function to make sure that the sender of this transaction is the owner of the car if not return an error.

 If that succeeds, then change the isBought function to false so others now have the opportunity to buy it.

 Next in line, create a public function that will iterate over the stored cars in the frontend and return the total number of cars.